-Inside every cell in your body, there are between 100 and 2,000 mitochondria, tiny organelles that produce ATP, the energy currency of life.
-But mitochondria are also a source of problems: they leak free radicals, their DNA accumulates damage, and when they malfunction, they become more harmful than beneficial.
-Nature solved this problem over 500 million years ago with an elegant mechanism: mitophagy, a process where the cell identifies damaged mitochondria, wraps them in a membrane, and breaks them down into their components.
+Inside every cell of your body, there are between 100 and 2,000 mitochondria, tiny organelles that produce ATP, the energy currency of life.
+But mitochondria are also a source of the problem: they leak free radicals, their DNA accumulates damage, and when they malfunction, they become more harmful than beneficial.
+Nature solved this problem with an elegant mechanism: mitophagy, a process where the cell identifies damaged mitochondria, wraps them in a membrane, and breaks them down into their components.

 What is Mitophagy?

-The word mitophagy is a combination of mitochondrion and phagos (to eat in Greek).
+The word mitophagy is a combination of mitochondrion and phagein (to eat in Greek).
 In practice, it is a process where the cell performs specific 'garbage collection' for damaged mitochondria:

 - Identification, the cell identifies which mitochondrion has lost its membrane potential (low Δψm) or is accumulating oxidative damage.

-- Tagging, special proteins, mainly PINK1 and Parkin, settle on the damaged mitochondrion and tag it with a ubiquitin chain.
+- Tagging, specialized proteins, mainly PINK1 and Parkin, settle on the damaged mitochondrion and tag it with a ubiquitin chain.

 - Wrapping, a double membrane (autophagosome) closes around the tagged mitochondrion.